 How to benefit from the schemes

-As a householder or small business you do not participate directly in the schemes, but can benefit by working with an ACP who can offer you an incentive to carry out eligible upgrades.
+As a householder or small business you do not participate directly in the schemes, but you can benefit by working with an ACP who can offer you lower costs to carry out eligible upgrades.

 Our Upgrades for households and small business page provides details of the types of upgrades that are eligible under the schemes.
-If you are interested in getting an upgrade you should contact an ACP to install the upgrade or organise for one of their representatives to do the work on their behalf.
-You can find an ACP using the Who can help with energy upgrades page.
+If you are interested in getting an upgrade, you should contact an ACP to install the upgrade or organise for one of their representatives to do the work on their behalf.

 Working with an ACP